Amene-Gafsi/NoHateZone/README.md

 Memes typically consist of images containing some text [Shifman, 2013;
 Suryawanshi et al., 2020a,b].

-**Hateful meme definition**:multimodal units consisting of an image and embedded text that have the potential to cause harm to an individual, an organization, a community, or society in general
+**Hateful meme definition**: multimodal units consisting of an image and embedded text that have the potential to cause harm to an individual, an organization, a community, or society in general

 ### **An Investigation Into Explainable Audio Hate Speech Detection (4)**